Exile (American band): 1978–1981: All There Is, Don't Leave Me This Way, and Heart & Soul

 Due to the difficulties experienced during the All There Is recording sessions, Stokley was fired at Chapman's insistence shortly after the album's release.
 He was briefly replaced by vocalist and guitarist Randy Rickman, who only lasted in the group for "a couple of months" due to his style not working with the rest of the band.
 After this, the band found vocalists Mark Gray and Les Taylor, who also contributed on keyboards and guitar, respectively.
 Chapman had recommended Gray after discovering him in Los Angeles.
 Gray's joining briefly led to the unusual scenario of Exile having three keyboardists: him, Cornelison, and Hargis.
 Pennington had chosen Taylor due to his involvement in a number of local bands that had played at Martin Youth Center and Speck's.
 Both Gray and Taylor began auditioning with Exile in August 1979.
 They made their debut on Exile's third Curb/Warner album, Don't Leave Me This Way (1980), which featured them and Pennington alternating on lead vocals.
 LeMaire thought Chapman had become increasingly focused on more successful bands with whom he collaborated, such as Blondie and the Knack, and had therefore lost interest in promoting and writing songs for Exile.
 In addition, due to his involvement with these bands, his sound engineer Peter Coleman took over as producer.
-The band members found that, unlike Chapman, Coleman was willing to accept their suggestions on how each song should sound.
-Because of this, LeMaire later remarked that he considered Don't Leave Me This Way the best of the band's Warner albums.
+Unlike Chapman, Coleman was willing to accept their suggestions on how each song should sound.
+Because of this, LeMaire later considered Don't Leave Me This Way the best of the band's Warner albums.
 The album's two singles, "You're Good for Me" and "Take Me Down", both made the Bubbling Under Hot 100 singles chart in 1980.
 Both the latter and the album track "The Closer You Get" were later recorded by Alabama, whose versions topped the Billboard Hot Country Singles (now Hot Country Songs) charts in the early 1980s.
 In 1981, Cornelison left the band as he "became more and more estranged" from the soft rock and country pop influences of the album.
 He re-enrolled at Eastern Kentucky University, where he acquired a master's degree in English, in addition to working in local theater productions and running a craft shop with his family.

 Early single releases by Exile were later successful for Huey Lewis and the News (left) and Alabama (right).